Insurance12 min read

 RequirementDetails

-Multi-line (L/H and P/C)6 hours each line required
+Multi-line (L/H and P/C)6 hours in each line of authority

-25+ Year ProducersOnly 8 hours required (3 ethics)
+25+ Year ProducersOnly 8 hours required (incl.
+3 ethics)

 CarryoverNo carryover allowed